emilymaier/cmemory/README.md

 go get -u github.com/emilymaier/cmemory
 ```

-cmemory does not have any dependencies other than Go itself.
+cmemory does not have any Go dependencies.
+It has not been tested against libc other than glibc.

 ## Components